Owen, Shearer in Twitter feud over comments in new autobiography

 Former England and Newcastle United strikers Michael Owen and Alan Shearer became involved in a war of words on social media on Tuesday over comments in Owen's new autobiography 'Reboot'.

-REUTERS: Former England and Newcastle United strikers Michael Owen and Alan Shearer became involved in a war of words on social media on Tuesday over comments in Owen's new autobiography 'Reboot'.
+REUTERS: Former England and Newcastle United strikers Michael Owen and Alan Shearer became involved in a war of words on social media on Tuesday (Sep 3) over comments in Owen's new autobiography Reboot.

 In an extract from the book, which is being serialised in the Daily Mirror, former Liverpool and Real Madrid forward Owen blamed Shearer for their heated rivalry following Newcastle's relegation from the Premier League in the 2008-09 season.